-- 1. Turn the Mode Selector to MONITOR.
+- 1. Turn the Mode Selector to ON.

+- 2. Press the Manual Mode softkey.

+- Note: If the CONFIRM MANUAL MODE message displays, press the Confirm softkey to enter the Manual mode of operation.

-- 2. Press the Report Data softkey.
+- 3. Press the Report Data softkey.

-- 3. Press the Transfer Mode softkey.
+- 4. Press the Transfer Mode softkey.

-- 4. Press the Report to Wi-Fi softkey.
+- 5. Press the Report to Wi-Fi softkey.

-- 5. The Enter Report ID screen will appear, and you will be prompted to enter a unique report ID.
+- 6. The Enter Report ID screen will appear, and you will be prompted to enter a unique report ID.
 Use the arrow keys to select the desired characters, then press the Enter Char softkey.
 Pressing the ... key will change the table to a different set of characters, including upper case letters.
 To cancel and return to the previous screen, use the arrow keys and select Cancel.

-Note: Enable Report ID must be enabled in System Configuration mode for the report screen to appear (See the R Series Configuration Guide).
-If Enable Report ID is set to No, then the screen will not be displayed and the report will be sent immediately.

-6. To send the report, press the Send Report softkey.
+- Note: Enable Report ID must be enabled in System Configuration mode for the report screen to appear (See the R Series Configuration Guide).
+If Enable Report ID is set to No, then the screen will not be displayed and the report will be sent immediately. - 7.
+To send the report, press the Send Report softkey.
 The R Series is now in Wi-Fi Transfer Mode and a status text message box appears in the middle of the screen and describes the status of the file being sent.
 When the full disclosure file is transferred, the messages TRANSFER COMPLETE and Full Disclosure Was Sent are displayed.